-A reader asks, “What happens if a client you see for therapy doesn’t agree with you on politics?”
+A reader asks, “What happens if a client you see for personal help doesn’t agree with you on politics?”

 Psychotherapy isn’t about politics.
-So there’s no need to ever discuss it, not in therapy.
+So there’s no need to ever discuss it, not in sessions.

 However, politics is a branch of philosophy.
 Any view of politics immediately results from one’s view of ethics.
 And while it’s possible to claim no opinion about politics, it’s impossible to escape an opinion about ethics.
 “What should I do?
 What’s the right thing to do, and why?”
 These are questions one is faced with nearly every day, and any action one takes is, in some form, an answer.